1995 Florida Marlins season

-The Florida Marlins' 1995 season was the third season for the Major League Baseball (MLB) franchise in the National League.
+The 1995 Florida Marlins season was the 3rd season for the Major League Baseball (MLB) franchise in the National League.
 It would begin with the team attempting to improve on their season from 1994.
 Their manager was Rene Lachemann.
 They played home games at Joe Robbie Stadium.
-They finished with a record of 67–76, fourth in the National League East.
+They finished with a record of 67–76, fourth in the National League East Division.
 The Marlins scored 673 runs and allowed 673 runs to finish with a run differential of zero.